 My name is Max, I was an 0351 Assaultman stationed in Hawaii.
 I’ve been to Iraq twice, first as a turret gunner of an MRAP in 2007-2008 in the Zaidon region.
 My second deployment in 2009, my artistic talents brought me to the world of Combat Art and Combat Photography.
 I worked with our ComCam shop for the entire deployment and got to travel all over Iraq shooting photos and sketching Marines at work.
 Aside from that, in my 4 years in the Corps I’ve been a SMAW Gunner, Team Leader, Squad Leader, .50Cal Gunner, Combat Photographer, and a Combat Artist.

-I have since moved on, I EAS’d in May of 2010 and am currently residing in the San Francisco Bay Area.
-I recently received my Bachelor of Fine Arts in Animation at the California College of the Arts using my Post 9/11 GI Bill and am now a New York Times best selling author.
+I have since moved on, I EAS’d in May of 2010 and am currently residing in Burbank, California.
+I received my Bachelor of Fine Arts in Animation from the California College of the Arts using my Post 9/11 GI Bill and am now a New York Times best selling author.
 I look forward to continuing my career in books and film in the future.

 The term “Terminal Lance” comes from a phenomena common to the Marine Corps infantry: the inability to pick up Corporal, sometimes due to a number of things–sometimes not.
 In my case, as an 0351, my MOS’ cutting score is beyond ridiculous when it’s not closed.
 In the mid-to-upper 1700’s, someone like me who has done a number of noteworthy jobs and never been in any kind of NJP (Non-Judicial Punishment) situations, it’s just a matter of cutting score.